Understanding Credit & Debt

 The phrase "credit score" can mean different things at different financial institutions.
 Some assess your creditworthiness with the FICO® score, while others measure it in other ways.
 You can get your FICO score from a number of sources, including from Chase if you have a Slate credit card.
 If that score is below 700, it's worth it to take some time to improve it.
-Start with paying all of your bills on time and reducing any significant credit card balances to lower your overall credit utilization.
+Start with paying all of your bills on time by setting up autopay and reducing any significant credit card balances to lower your overall credit utilization.

 A clean bill of credit health does more than just expose you to the best borrowing rates and terms.
 It can mean the keys to a new apartment you want to lease.
 Some landlords will want to review your credit as part of the application process.
 Bad credit may suggest you shouldn't be trusted to make rent payments on time.

 It's not uncommon for credit to play a role in the modern day job hunt, either.
 An increasing number of prospective employers, especially those in the finance industry, pull credit reports (with the applicant's approval) as part of the vetting process.
 As credit reporting agency Experian explains on its website, "credit information provides insight into an applicant's integrity and responsibility towards his or her financial obligations."
 If you know you have some stains on your credit report, it's best to be upfront with the hiring team and explain the steps you're taking to improve your credit health.